prettydiff/share-file-systems/documentation/services.md

 ## Data Storage
 State is saved in the local file system.
 This allows for persistence of state whose availability extends across browsers and is irrespective of the computer's state.
 Provided a transfer of the state files it also allows for a persistance of state across different computers.
 Data storage services are executed from the file `lib/terminal/server/storage.ts`.
-Updates to the localhost shares will send out an update to all users in the user list.
+Updates to the local device shares will send out an update to all users in the user list.
 The storage files are written to the directory `storage` and the service names are identical to the file names but without the file extensions.

 Currently supported names: *messages*, *settings*, *users*